outpaddling/desktop-installer/README.md

 =================

-Desktop-installer is a post-install script for configuring a desktop environment on a stock FreeBSD or NetBSD system.
+Desktop-installer is a post-install script for configuring a desktop environment on a stock FreeBSD, NetBSD, or OpenBSD system.

 It facilitates the setup of a complete desktop system much more quickly, reliably, and securely than manual software installations and configurations.